 Each performing arts major is required to complete this capstone experience.
-Four of the more popular projects are listed, but each student is allowed to create a project to match his/her interests and expertise in the performing arts.
+Four of the more popular projects are listed but each student is allowed to create a project to match his/her interests and expertise in theatre.
+Students seeking licensure in music or speech/theatre may use student teaching as their senior project.